 Building Something New Featured

-If you studied thousands of companies – the ones that succeeded and the many more that failed – what patterns would emerge?
-Not the glossy narratives we tell at conferences, but the uncomfortable realities that determine whether something survives or disappears?
-I’ve been exploring this question, and what emerges isn’t particularly inspiring.
-It’s more like a diagnosis: here’s what actually happens when you try to build something from nothing.
-The data suggests about ninety percent of attempts fail, but not for the reasons we typically discuss.
+What happens when you build something from nothing?
+I’ve lived this question and been with many others who have – the companies that succeeded and the many more that failed.
+Certain patterns surface.
+Not the glossy narratives we tell at conferences, but uncomfortable realities that aren’t particularly inspiring.
+About ninety percent of attempts fail, but not for the reasons we typically discuss.
 They fail because founders violate certain principles that seem almost like natural laws of business creation.
+The deeper you look, the more complex it becomes.
 What follows isn’t advice exactly.
-It’s more like a map of the territory – the actual territory, not the one we wish existed.
+It’s more like a map of the territory – the actual territory, not the one we wish existed, including all its contradictions.

 i.
 Weighing horizons